What’s the Deal, Mouthy Puppies? Why Bite Inhibition Matters

-Finally, once the puppy has learned to mouth people with only the gentlest of pressure, teach him not to do this at all by employing the same technique in response to any occasion in which his teeth touch delicate human skin, hair or clothes.
+Finally, once the puppy has learned to mouth people with only the gentlest of pressure, teach them not to do this at all by employing the same technique in response to any occasion in which their teeth touch delicate human skin, hair, or clothes.

 A common mistake when using this method is to make the yelping sound and then fail to redirect the puppy.
 In most cases, although the sound will startle the puppy into a break in the mouthing, they will go right back to it unless given another, more appropriate object to focus on.
 Many people begin by doing both steps (startle and redirect), but as time goes on, they switch to startling without bothering to redirect.
-They then report that the technique doesn’t work.
+It’s important to stay consistent.

 If you adopted puppy siblings — and they fight nonstop — you could be dealing with littermate syndrome.
 Here's everything you need to know.

 Some Like It Rough: Playing Vs. Fighting